-The nursing process will be utilized to promulgate the promotion, maintenance, and restoration of health for young, middle, and older adult clients of culturally diverse populations.
-Emphasis will be placed on acute and chronic disease processes, and therapeutic interventions involved in the care of the adult client.
+The nursing process will be used to explore the promotion, maintenance, and restoration of health for young, middle, and older adult clients of culturally diverse populations.
+Emphasis will be placed on acute and chronic disease processes, therapeutic interventions, and the design, coordination, and management of care for the adult client.
 Prerequisites: NUR 300, 301, 302, 303, 305, Co-requisites: NUR 310, 311.
 Spring.